 Morning lecture – The Great Migration, Chicago, the Harlem Renaissance and The Jazz Age – followed by Bayou riverboat excursion.
 Evening: dinner and live music at Snug Harbor (popular venue located behind a renovated 1800s storefront).

 Morning: private jazz performance with the Shotgun Jazz Band, featuring the Tour Director and local musicians.
 Afternoon: New Orleans Museum of Art and sculpture garden.

-Transfer to Natchez via Baton Rouge for Museum of Rural Life (artefacts and dwellings from 18th-19th century Louisiana) and St Francisville.
+Easter Day Morning: opportunity to enjoy New Orleans Easter celebrations (parade).
+Afternoon: transfer to Natchez via Baton Rouge for short visit to Museum of Rural Life (artefacts from 18th-19th century Louisiana).
 Overnight at the Natchez Grand Hotel, Natchez.

 Transfer to Clarksdale via Vicksburg Civil War site (short guided tour), Leland (Highway 61 Blues Museum) and Dockery Farms (cotton plantation, believed to be a major centre for the development of Delta blues).
 Continue to the Hampton Inn, Clarksdale (site of the legendary ‘Devil’s Crossroads’), for overnight.
 Evening: optional live music at Ground Zero Blues Club.

-Transfer to Memphis for visit to Graceland (mansion owned by Elvis Presley) before continuing to Memphis for two nights at the Peabody Hotel.
+Transfer to Memphis for visit to Graceland (mansion owned by Elvis Presley) and Sun Studio.
+Two nights at the Peabody Hotel, Memphis.
 Free evening.